Martin’s Newsletter

 A Colab Generative Adversarial Network augurs a new wave of preliminary style exploration for architects and designers

-.
+Recently I wrote a piece on architecture in AI1.
 As is often the case, the blizzard of research I had to do led me down an entertaining rabbit warren, and - as usual - I later found some things I might have included in the original piece.

 Or not - the Big Sleep GAN Colab is temperamental, to say the least.
 It’s capable of generating semi-abstract images based on a prompt that you provide, with Natural Language Processing and Natural Language Understanding bridging the divide between text and image synthesis.

-powering Big Sleep can be downloaded and run directly, but the Google Colab notebook (it’s just a web-page with buttons that send commands to Google’s processing infrastructure) makes it extraordinarily easy to experiment with text-to-image AI synthesis.
+The GitHub repository2 powering Big Sleep can be downloaded and run directly, but the Google Colab notebook (it’s just a web-page with buttons that send commands to Google’s processing infrastructure) makes it extraordinarily easy to experiment with text-to-image AI synthesis.

 Type in ‘A cathedral in the style of Blade Runner’, and (after a few misfires), Big Sleep begins to deliver:

-about production art for the two Blade Runner movies.
+The datasets underpinning Big Sleep have clearly taken in and digested the wealth of online resources3 about production art for the two Blade Runner movies.
 The images produced are sketchy and stylized in the manner of Syd Mead, Ron Cobb, and other artists that contributed to the franchise (if we can call it that after one belated sequel).

 Big Sleep is more than willing to speculate.
-If you’re wondering what Joanna Cassidy’s snake-centered dance routine would have been like if it had been included in the 1982 Ridley Scott movie
+If you’re wondering what Joanna Cassidy’s snake-centered dance routine would have been like if it had been included in the 1982 Ridley Scott movie4, AI will have a go at recreating it:

 Experiment with semantic context, though, because the NLP at play here can take things rather literally.
 If you put in ‘Zhora dances in sequins’, it will probably create a room full of sequins as an environmental context.
 Therefore, ‘wearing sequins’ is better.
-In either case, you’re going to have to kiss a lot of frogs before anything recognizable, coherent or pleasing emerges
+In either case, you’re going to have to kiss a lot of frogs before anything recognizable, coherent or pleasing emerges5.

 I’ll include some of the other Blade Runner generations for fun at the end of this post.